whare1/3DES-CBC-Decryption-Utility/README.md

 - The key must be exactly 24 bytes long (characters encoded in UTF-8).
 - The encrypted data must be Base64 encoded and contain the IV in the first 8 bytes.
 - The script strips null bytes used for padding.

-## License
-MIT License — Feel free to use and modify as needed.